editor-rs/vscode-rust/README.md

-	"rust.cargoPath": null, // Specifies path to Cargo binary if it's not in PATH "rust.formatOnSave": false, // Turn on/off autoformatting file on save (EXPERIMENTAL) "rust.checkOnSave": false, // Turn on/off `cargo check` project on save (EXPERIMENTAL) "rust.checkWithClippy": false // Turn on/off `cargo clippy` project on save (EXPERIMENTAL) (cargo-clippy should be installed)
+	"rust.cargoPath": null, // Specifies path to Cargo binary if it's not in PATH "rust.formatOnSave": false, // Turn on/off autoformatting file on save (EXPERIMENTAL) "rust.checkOnSave": false, // Turn on/off `cargo check` project on save (EXPERIMENTAL) "rust.checkWith": "build" // Specifies the linter to use.
+(EXPERIMENTAL) }
-}
 ```